ufcg-lsd/blowout/README.md

 - **Infrastructure Provider**: interacts with the physical resource provider, being responsible for executing the resource requests and making them available in the BlowoutPool.

-- **Resource Monitor**: monitors the taskState of resources that have already been allocated and are pending, managing the availability of these resources in the blowoutPool.
+- **Resource Monitor**: monitors the state of resources that have already been allocated and are pending, managing the availability of these resources in the pool.

 - **Task Monitor**: creates and closes a process for a task that is ready to be executed, in addition, monitors the execution of tasks that are in running state.